acasi-ctf/ctf/sprint-reports/Sprint 7.md

 * Clean up of existing challenge sets experience and documentation
   * Much of the documentation was hard to read or not specific enough on how to play the challenge.
+  * Challenges documentation has been updated to show how to start each one via command line input.
-  * Some of the challenge sets that used code given to us by our sponsor were not working, this was resolved.
+  * Some challenge sets that used code given to us by our sponsor were not working, this was resolved.
 * Leaderboard page
   * Shows a table that compares the top players on the platform and their